-Public figures in Ghana with Bipolar Disorder
+Public figures in Ghana with bipolar disorder

 Handling people with bipolar disorders

-Unfortunately, in Ghana, most people tend to stigmatize and discriminate against persons with mental health disorders.
+Unfortunately, in Ghana, most people tend to stigmatize and discriminate against persons with mental health disorders, GhanaWeb has observed.

 In the case of the public figures mentioned above, internet users made a mockery of their conditions and some even doubted the legitimacy of their diagnosis.